Owaizahmd01/Code_Basics_Resume_Projects/README.md

 ## Key Takings from the Project:
 ✔ Revised important SQL concepts like WHERE CLAUSE, GROUP BY, ORDER BY, JOINS, USING, CTE, WINDOW FUNCTION, etc.

-✔Creating Visuals in Microsoft Excel.
+✔Creating Visuals in Microsoft PowerBI.

 ✔Presenting Insights using Microsoft PowerPoint.

 I would like to thank Dhaval Patel sir & Hemanand Vadivel sir for creating such amazing opportunities for all aspiring data analysts like me to work on real-life business problems and improve our skills.